Mys-tex/Team/_staff/mystex.md

   steam: https://steamcommunity.com/id/184643216/
   youtube: https://www.youtube.com/channel/UC-vmtL__nILLfZeRkkLEMgQ
 ---
-Mystex is here to remind you to hydrate.
-Will use the misbehaving stick if needed
+Mystex is in charge of a team of moderators and overlooks community to make sure no one was wronged.